mattermost/docs/source/administration/config-settings.rst

 .. tip::

-   The Index directory path isn't required to exist within the ``mattermost`` directory.
-When specified outside of the ``mattermost`` directory, additional steps aren't needed to preserve or reindex these files as part of a Mattermost upgrade.
+   The bleve index directory path isn't required to exist within the ``mattermost`` directory.
+When it exists outside of the ``mattermost`` directory, additional steps aren't needed to preserve or reindex these files as part of a Mattermost upgrade.
+See our `Upgrading Mattermost Server <https://docs.mattermost.com/administration/upgrade.html#upgrade-mattermost-server>`__ documentation for details.

 +-----------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"IndexDir": ""`` with string input.                           |